Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: Experimental verification

 These experiments are shown in the video documentation\footnote{\url{http://mrs.felk.cvut.cz/difec-ron}}.
-The most significant results of the three experimental scenarios are summarized in Table \ref{tab:ExperimentalResults}, where we show the average rotation rates and acceleration for all three \acp{UAV} during each scenario.
-The error change rate was averaged from the whole active \ac{FEC} period, excluding the instances of desired formation switching.
-For the \emph{Small formations} flight without restraining, we have excluded the data where restraining was temporarily activated, seen as dark areas in figure \ref{fig:flight_first_plot}.
-These results clearly show that the proposed technique improves \ac{FEC} both in terms of reduced tilting, which is beneficial for computer vision performance, as well as the overall ability of a \ac{UAV} team to converge to a desired formation, especially in cases of significantly noisy relative pose measurements.
+Results of the three experimental scenarios are summarized in Table \ref{tab:ExperimentalResults}, where we show the average rotation rates and acceleration for all three \acp{UAV} during each scenario.
+The error change rate was averaged from the whole active \ac{FEC} period.
+We have excluded the instances of desired formation switching, since an abrupt change in the desired formation leads to sudden jump in the value of the formation error unrelated to the performance of the \ac{FEC} itself.

+For the \emph{Small formations} flight without restraining, we have excluded the data where restraining was temporarily activated (seen as dark areas in Figure \ref{fig:flight_first_plot}a).
+These results show that the proposed technique improves \ac{FEC} both in terms of reduced tilting, which is beneficial for computer vision performance.
+The technique also improves the overall ability of a \ac{UAV} team to converge to a desired formation, especially in cases of significantly noisy relative pose measurements.

-\red{In the video documentation, the overall formation exhibits drifting over time, as is expected since the \ac{FEC} does not account for the positions of agents in the world.
-Modification of the original cost function that generated the \ac{FEC} to contain terms penalizing agent motion is planned for future work.}
+In the video documentation, the overall formation exhibits drifting over time.
+This is expected, since the \ac{FEC} does not account for the positions of agents in the world.